safe-global/safe-apps-sdk/guides/drain-safe-app/03-display-safe-assets.md

 ```

 Now you should be able to see the assets table when you load the App.
 Congrats!
-You're halfway through - the only thing that is left is generating the transaction data for transfers and we'll cover it in the next section.
+You're halfway through - the only thing left is generating the transaction data for transfers, which we'll cover in the next section.